Mesh LogoMesh

 };

-npm install ngx-build-plus --save-dev
+npm install ngx-build-plus node-polyfill-webpack-plugin buffer process stream-browserify --save-dev

 In angular.json: